 - (b) The Employer retains the right to develop shift rotation schedules.
 Actual shift schedules to be worked will be posted one week in advance.
 Where practicable, employees in the same job function will be assigned shifts in the shift rotation schedule based on the seniority and preference of the employee when the Employer develops new shift rotation schedules. - (c) Where possible, the University will provide a minimum of one (1) months' notice of a change in an employee's regular hours of work.
 This notice will not be possible where schedules must be modified in response to the University's business requirements, for example conferences, events, functions and authorized leave coverage.
-This provision, related to notice, shall not apply to employees in Housekeeping and Food Services from May 1st to August 31st inclusive.
+This article shall not apply to employees in Housekeeping and Food Services from May 1st to August 31st inclusive. - 25.03 All authorized work performed in excess of eight (8) hours in a day or forty (40) hours per week for hourly employees and all authorized work performed in excess of seven (7) hours in a day or thirty-five (35) hours per week for salaried employees, will be paid at the rate of time and one-half ($1 \frac{1}{2} x$) the employee's regular straight time rate of pay.
+Overtime may be accumulated in an overtime bank, instead of being paid, if agreed between the employee and the supervisor, subject to the provisions of Article 25.08.
+This provision shall not apply when flex time arrangements are being worked.
+Paid holidays observed under Article 22.01 shall be deemed to be hours worked for the calculation of overtime under this article.